Right Arrow

 The hidden costs of night shift changeover delays

-Your night shift faces a triple threat that makes changeovers exponentially harder.
-Understanding these challenges is the first step toward solving them:
+Your night shift faces distinct barriers that make changeovers more difficult.
+Understanding these obstacles is the first step toward solving them:

-Night shift workers are twice as likely to be injured compared to day shift workers (Source: Fatigue Science, NCBI study).
-Only 59% get the recommended 7+ hours of sleep, leading to slower reaction times during critical changeover activities (Source: Fatigue Science, CDC statistics).
+Night shift workers are twice as likely to be injured compared to day shift workers (Source: NCBI).
+This risk is compounded by fatigue—only 59% get the recommended 7+ hours of sleep, leading to slower reaction times during critical changeover activities (Source: CDC).
+During a complex changeover, this fatigue manifests as:

 • Slower decision-making when troubleshooting equipment issues